usnistgov/cdcs-docker/README.md

 ```

 **NOTE**: the script will do dry runs and ask for confirmation before applying the changes, but it is
-recommended to create a back up of the databases before starting the migration.
+recommended to create a backup of the databases before starting the migration.

 # Disclaimer